christyjoy-mca23/bouncing-ball/README.md

    - **Responsive Design:** Make the simulation responsive by adjusting sizes and positions relative to the container dimensions.
    - **User Interaction:** Allow users to control the simulation or add controls to change parameters like gravity, ball count, etc.

-Remember to test and iterate on your code to achieve the desired functionality and appearance.